packttest/LearningCurve/Linux/TheShell.md

 # Linux
 ###### Everything is from the internet, for the internet, through the internet. :metal:
 ### What is the shell?
-It is a program, which is responsible to take user input in the form of commands and pass it to the Operating System (OS) to execute.
-OS executes the recevied command, if it is valid command with the valid syntax than OS returns output or relavent error.
-These output or error is displayd on the shell.
+It is a program, which is responsible for taking user input in the form of commands and pass it to the Operating System (OS) to execute.
+OS executes the recevied command if it is a valid command with the valid syntax than OS returns output or relavent error.
+This output or error is displayd on the shell.

 Most of the system administration tasks which can be done with the help of shell prompt can also be done with the help of Graphical User Interface (GUI).
 Many times, performing a system administration tasks are much more faster and handy using shell prompt rather than GUI.

 ### Shell types
-In Unix/Linux shell types are broadly devided into two categories:
+In Unix/Linux shell types are broadly divided into two categories:
 1. The Bourne Shell.
 Default prompt is `$`.
-Shell prompt will be `$` when logged in with non-root user and `#` when logged in with `root` user.
+Shell prompt will be `$` when logged in as a non-root user and `#` when logged in as `root` user.
 There are various sub-categories:
   * Bourne shell (sh)
   * Korn shell (ksh)
   * Bourne Again shell (bash)
   * POSIX shell (sh) and many others.

- **NOTE:** In 1970, Stephen R. Bourne has devloped shell at AT&T Bell Labs.
-It was the first shell appeared on UNIX system, hence it is called as "the shell".
+ **NOTE:** In 1970, Stephen R. Bourne has developed shell at AT&T Bell Labs.
+It was the first shell appeared on a UNIX system, hence it is called as "the shell".

+**NOTE:** Bash shell is accessed through a terminal.
+It is also called as a physical console.

 2. The C Shell.
-Default prompt is `%`.
-Shell prompt will be `%` when logged in with non-root user and `#` when logged in with `root` user.
+The default prompt is `%`.
+Shell prompt will be `%` when logged in as non-root user and `#` when logged in as `root` user.
   * C shell (csh)
   * TENEX/TOPS C shell (tcsh) and any others.

 ### Bourne Shell (Basics)

 Default shell `/bin/bash` prompt is having four components.
-For example defult shell prompt looks like as follow:
+For example default shell prompt looks like as follow:

 `bhavin@vm1 ~ $`
 Where